codersMom/angular100-labs-2020-06-22/Ch08-Services/3asyncpipe/README.md

 ## Steps

-1. Continue working in your **my-angular-albums** project.
+1. Continue working in your angular100-labs project in your branch.
 If you haven't completed previous exercises, you can copy the last solution's src directory over your src directory.

 1. Change the get method that calls the service to get the albums back to what it was before, by removing the subscribe